cen4010-fa21-g17/m3-vs-prototype/Milestone 3/README.md

 The site will ask users to enter a string of characters shown in a picture to create an account to prevent bots from creating false user accounts.

 5. Resource Utilization:
 Resources such as the MySQL database will be accessed through the usernames and passwords provided by Florida Atlantic University on-campus servers.
-With appropriate documentation and licensing, the system tools for use and access are Bootstrap, React, Express, Node.js, and MongoDB.
+With appropriate documentation and licensing, the system tools for use and access are Next.js, React, Node.js, and MongoDB.

 #### Portability Requirements: